 Q. If one person is the authorized signatory for two separate companies, could this person use their email with different domain names to set up a registrant account and submit registrations for the two companies?

 A. Yes, they may.
 They will need two separate accounts, one for each company.
 They will also need a separate email address for each account.

 Q. What happens to my registration submission if the payment fails to initially go through?

-- A. It is your responsibility to submit valid payment.
+A. It is your responsibility to submit valid payment.

-When paying with check, please be sure to enter the bank routing number and bank account number accurately.
+When paying by check, please be sure to enter the bank routing number and bank account number accurately.
 While the status of the registration in the system will indicate “submitted” following completion of the Pay.gov payment process, the submission will only be valid once your payment clears.
 If your checking information is not accurate, your payment will be declined when presented to your financial institution.
-If your payment is declined, your H-1B registration will be canceled.
+If your payment is declined, your H-1B registration will be invalidated.

 If payment is completed with a credit card or debit card, the status of the registration in the system will indicate “submitted” following completion of the Pay.gov payment process.
 The submission, however, will only be valid once processing of the payment is completed.
 If the payment is later declined, not reconciled, disputed, or otherwise invalidated after submission, the registration will be invalidated.

 If your payment fails, we will attempt to notify you, but the burden will be on you to determine the status of your required payment.
 If your registration is invalidated while the registration period is still open, you will be able to submit a new registration with a valid payment.
 If your registration is invalidated due to a failed payment after the registration period closes, you will not be able to submit a new registration.

 Q. May an authorized signatory within the company, who is different from the authorized signatory who signed the H-1B electronic registration, sign the paper Form I-129?